cshenton/normal-comparison/README.md

 ## Sampling and Variational Inference

-For each library, I record both a sampling based approach and an ADVI based approach.
-By default, the libraries use different samplers and ADVI algorithms, but *a priori* I don't expect these to make much of a difference for such a simple example.
+I test both MCMC and Variational methods in each library.
+The libraries use different samplers and ADVI algorithms, but *a priori* I don't expect these to make much of a difference for such a simple example.

 ## Prior Distributions and Model